The Barking Lot

 Is your dog constantly itching and scratching?
 Have you noticed any redness, flaky skin, or scabs while brushing?
 If so, he or she could be suffering from a skin disease called atopic dermatitis.

-Atopic dermatitis is the most common cause of itching in dogs.
+Atopic dermatitis, also called allergic dermatitis, is the most common cause of itching in dogs.
 Without treatment, it can be incredibly stressful for both you and your pet.
 The good news is that there are simple ways to relieve your pet’s symptoms and stress.
 Regular care can even help prevent crusty scabs or sores from forming.

 Canine atopic dermatitis is an inflammatory skin disease.
 In simple terms, it causes your dog’s immune system to overreact to allergens.
-(Even normally harmless allergens like dust, house mites, and grass can cause problems.)
-Because atopic dermatitis is a chronic disease, it won’t ever disappear, and symptoms flare up periodically.
+Even normally harmless allergens like dust, house mites, and grass can cause problems.
+Because atopic dermatitis is a chronic disease, it won’t ever disappear, and symptoms will flare up periodically.

 The skin works as an outer layer of protection against allergens.
 But when your dog experiences dermatitis, the skin breaks down.
 Excessive scratching and skin injuries can trigger more severe reactions.
 Sadly, the body’s natural immune response makes things even worse.